darkredz/Zeko-SQL-Builder/README.md

 ## Features
 - No configuration files, no XML, no YAML, no annotations, lightweight, easy to use
 - Fast startup & performance
-- No dependencies (Hikari-CP & Vert.x JDBC module is optional)
+- No dependencies ([Hikari-CP](https://github.com/brettwooldridge/HikariCP) & [Vert.x JDBC module](https://vertx.io/docs/vertx-jdbc-client/kotlin/) is optional)
 - Flexible queries, gain control over the generated SQL as you wish
 - No implicit fetching.
 Just generating SQL through the DSL
 - No magic.
 No proxies, interceptors, reflections
 - No overheads, mainly string manipulation
+- Extensible, [add your own extensions](#custom-Extensions) to support more operators, database dialects, SQL functions

 ## Getting Started
 This library is very easy-to-use.
 After reading this short documentation, you will have learnt enough.
 There's 3 kinds of flavours in writing queries with the library.